Replacement Mitsubishi Keys: Cost to Buy and Where to Get Them!

 Alternatively, you might consider picking up a replacement from an aftermarket retailer or automotive locksmith.

-The market is flush with companies that turn a tidy profit solely by selling new and refurbished car keys.
+The market is flush with companies that profit by selling new and refurbished car keys.

 Chances are, you have at least one such business in your neck of the woods.
 If not, a quick search should be all it takes to turn up one that can deliver the goods.

-Should you choose to go this route, you’ll need to provide a few important pieces of information, including your vehicle’s make, model, manufacturing year, and VIN number.
+Should you choose to go this route, you’ll need to provide some important information, including your vehicle’s make, model, manufacturing year, and VIN number.

-You might also be asked to show proof of ownership or insurance, so make sure you have these sorts of documents on hand.
+You might also be asked to show proof of ownership or insurance, so ensure you have these documents on hand.

 Then there’s the matter of ensuring the key’s compatibility with your vehicle.